 Principles and techniques of software maintenance.
 Impact of software development process on software justifiability, maintainability, evolvability and planning of release cycles.
 Use of very high-level languages and dependencies for forward engineering and reverse engineering.
 Achievements, pitfalls and trends in software re-use, reverse engineering and re-engineering.
 Prerequisites: CE/CS/SE 5354

 SYSM 6309 (SE 6361/CS 6361) Advanced Requirements Engineering (3 credit hours)

 System and software requirements engineering.
 Identification, elicitation, modeling, analysis, specification, management and evolution of functional and non-functional requirements.
 Strengths and weaknesses of different techniques, tools and object-oriented methodologies.
 Interactions and trade-offs among hardware, software and organization.
 System and sub-system integration with software and organization as components of complex, composite systems.
 Transition from requirements to design.
 Critical issues in requirements engineering.
 Prerequisites: CS/SE 5354

 SYSM 6310 (SE 6367/CE 6367/CS 6367) Software Testing, Validation and Verification (3 credit hours)

 Fundamental concepts of software testing.
 Functional testing.
 GUI-based testing tools.
 Control flow-based test adequacy criteria.
 Data flow-based test adequacy criteria.
 White box-based testing tools.
 Mutation testing and testing tools.
 Relationship between test adequacy criteria.
 Finite state machine-based testing.
 Static and dynamic program slicing for testing and debugging.
 Software reliability.
 Formal verification of program correctness.
-Prerequisites: CE/CS/SE 5354 or consent of instructor
+Prerequisites: CS/SE 5354